austenito/happiness_service/README.md

 rspec
 ```

-# Questions

-All questions have been duplicated from Track Your Happiness.
-They can be found [here](https://github.com/austenito/happiness_service/blob/master/config/questions.yml)

-Questions are simple and general.
-They have the following schema:

-* question text
-* type (multiple, boolean, time, range)
-* freeform (boolean)
-* min and max

 # Consuming this service

 The service can be consumed with the [Poptart](https://github.com/austenito/poptart) gem.
 It's called Poptart because poptarts make me happy!